 Lean on the writing community

 This might be equally as important as distraction.
 You’ll really need support from people who understand what you’re going through.
 I’d suggest a private place to vent, because you never know who will be looking at your social media.
 If you have an agent considering your work, it’s best not to complain about rejection or rant on your public social media.
 There are private forums and Facebook groups for writers who are submitting.
-I’m part of both a Slack channel and a Facebook group for agented writers submitting to publishers, for instance.
-Ask around to see if anyone is aware of any groups like this – try the #writingcommunity hashtag over on Twitter.
+Ask around to see if anyone is aware of any groups like this.

-Here are a few other forums/websites you can visit to connect with other writers and get support:
+Here are a few other forums and websites you can visit to connect with other writers and get support: